JST Direct Invitation Program

 SAKURA SCIENCE Supporters Program

-JST invites people from Asian countries and others to Japan who are related to the implementation of Sakura Science Plan to introduce Japanese cutting-edge science and technology, as well as science and technology administration.
+JST invites people from Asian countries and others to Japan who are related to the implementation of Sakura Science Exchange Program to introduce Japanese cutting-edge science and technology, as well as science and technology administration.

 Chinese Officers Invitation Program